 Socks – Business

 When it comes to socks for formal, semi-formal, and business casual wear, conservative styles and color choices usually take precedence.
-Sock height is a personal preference, but you should always aim to match the color of your socks to the color of your pants as close as possible.
+Sock height is a personal preference, but you should always aim to match the color of your socks to the color of your pants as close as possible, so think about what your recipient typically wears.
 Style experts, feel free to work within the tonal color palette or go for a pop of something complementary on the color wheel.

 Shoe Care – Trees

 - Skimp: Sof Sole Split-Toe Cedar Shoe Trees – $11

 - Spend: Nordstrom (Woodlore) Split-Toe Cedar Shoe Trees – $20